Asylum in the UK

 Yes.
 In certain circumstances refugees in the UK are permitted to reunite with family members who are living elsewhere.

-In the year ending March 2020, 7,482 Family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK (up 37%).
+In the year ending June 2020, 6,320 Family reunion visas were issued to partners and children of those granted asylum or humanitarian protection in the UK (up 7% on the previous year).